-In the article below, Jennifer Medbery makes the argument that standardize testing isn’t all that bad, as long as those tests are evaluating a students ability to contribute to future challenges.
+In the article below, Jennifer Medbery makes the argument that standardized testing isn’t all that bad, as long as those tests are evaluating a student’s ability to contribute to future challenges.
 And for all of you who like to cram a bunch of information into your head and regurgitate it on a test, rote memorization will not be the most highly cherished skill.
-Creativity, innovation, and entrepreneurship, however, will be:
+Creativity, innovation, and entrepreneurship, however, will be.

 As you read this, students all over the country are sitting for state standardized exams.
 Schools spend up to 40% of the year on test prep, so that, shall we say, no child is left behind.
 Schools’ futures and funding depend on the number of students who fall into performance bands like “Advanced,” “Proficient,” and “Approaching Basic” based on bubble sheets and number two pencils.